0x0hook/Scalpel/README.md

 2. Go to `File > Install Extensions`.
 3. Select the Scalpel zip from `dist/`.
 4. Restart Ghidra.
-5. Open a program and choose `Window > Scalpel`.
+5. Open a program and choose `Window > Scalpel`

 The extension zip is platform-neutral Java bytecode.
-A zip built on Windows can be installed on Linux, and a zip built on Linux can be installed on Windows, as long as the target Ghidra version is compatible.
+A zip built on Windows can be installed on Linux, and a zip built on Linux can be installed on Windows, as long as the target Ghidra version is compatible

 ## Usage

 Open the Scalpel window and move around the Listing.
 With `follow` enabled, the table reloads at the current cursor address.
-Type an address and press `go` to inspect another region.
+Type an address and press `go` to inspect another region

 To patch a byte, edit a hex cell with a two-digit value such as `90`, `CC`, or `00`.
-Ghidra records the edit through a transaction named `Scalpel patch`.
+Ghidra records the edit through a transaction named `Scalpel patch`

 Search accepts contiguous or spaced hex: